ph-barbe/ph-barbe.github.io/_includes/photography/objects.md

 ![table]({{site.baseurl}}/photography/objects/IMG_1675.JPG){:class="img-responsive" width="45%" float="left"}
 ![table]({{site.baseurl}}/photography/objects/IMG_5015.JPG){:class="img-responsive" width="45%" float="left"}

-Some artists with amazing imagination create new objects, not painting, not sculpture, hard to define, but so beautiful, transforming what would be an ordinary place into an exhibition gallery, able to use the most modern and unatural materials to allude to the most ancient and natural themes.
+Some artists with amazing imagination create totally new objects, not painting, not sculpture, hard to define, but so beautiful, transforming what would be an ordinary place into an exhibition gallery, able to use the most modern and unatural materials to allude to the most ancient and natural themes.

 ![cloud]({{site.baseurl}}/photography/objects/IMG_5186.JPG){:class="img-responsive" width="100%"}